vygr/ChrysaLisp/STATUS.md

 this work the `export` functions now take the list of symbols as an explicite list rather than rest arguments.

+New `class/lisp/task.inc` file.
+This file is imported by the `lisp :init` method for ALL Lisp tasks.
+So all tasks started by `class/lisp/run.vp`.
+While the `class/lisp/root.inc` environment is shared by all tasks, the new `class/lisp/task.inc` is a per task environment.

 ------

 If you want to have a play with the Debug stepper service app, then just run